ArashAh/version_control_workshop/part-1.md

    git config --global user.email "<YOUR EMAIL ADDRESS>"
    ```

-   - If you are using vscode, make it the default code editor for git
+    - If you are using VS Code, make it the default code editor for Git:
    ```bash
    git config --global core.editor "code --wait"
    ```
-   - If you are not using vscode, make nano the default code editor for git
+    - If you are not using VS Code, make nano the default code editor for Git:

    ```bash
    git config --global core.editor "nano"